oleksabor/slowpo_pages/_posts/2022-05-23-display-driver-kills-hp15-g003sw-performance.md

 The HP support web site has the display driver available for the 15-g003sw model.
 The driver works well.
 The only one problem was to download the correct  driver having mouse pointer reacting with 4 seconds lag.

+#### working display driver
-You may find correct  AMD Radeon HD 8210  drivers version below
+You may find correct  AMD Radeon HD 8210  drivers version below.

-{% responsive_image path: assets/images/2022/scr2_015646.png  alt: "HP display driver" %}
-{% responsive_image path: assets/images/2022/scr3_015647.png g alt: "HP display driver" %}

-It should be like 15.201.1101 built at 06.08.2015
+The display driver version should be like 15.201.1101 built at 06.08.2015.
+This is the version supplied by HP and it is working fine.

+#### lifehack
+Now I think that driver download can be done in more comfortable way.
+The idea is to install Windows skipping internet connection step (do not connect to a LAN or WIFI network).
+And to stop Windows Update before connecting to the onternet.
+Then it would be possible to download correct display driver and do not have mouse lagging problem.
+You may want to enable Wondows Update later.